Caldass/pl-matches-predictor/README.md

 - Deployed tool that predicts which team will win a match (Accuracy ~ 56.4%) in order to make profit out of betting markets.
 - Had a profit of over 4.81% in a investment simulation using the built tool.
 - Scraped more than 6000 matches data from https://www.oddsportal.com/ using BeatifulSoup and Selenium.
-- Created 35+ metrics in order to help predict the match outcome.
+- Created 35+ features in order to help predict the match outcome.
 - Built models and optimized Logistic Regression.
 - Productionized the model using Flask and Heroku.